mozilla/addons-server/docs/api/topics/search.rst

         found.
     :type manifest_url: string
     :param optional languages: Filters apps by a supported language.
-Language codes should be provied in ISO 639-1 format.
-Use a comma-separated list if supplying multiple languages.
+Language codes should be provided in ISO 639-1 format, using a comma-separated list if supplying multiple languages.
     :type manifest_url: string
     :param optional sort: The fields to sort by.
 One or more of 'downloads', 'rating',